 - 3 tbsp sugar free vanilla syrup (I use Torani)

 - 1 cup frozen berry medley

-- 1 Preheat oven to 350 degrees.
-Line a muffin pan with liners and set aside.
+- Preheat the oven to 350 degrees.
+Line a muffin pan with liners and set it aside.

-- 3 In separate bowl or large measuring cup, whisk eggs, vanilla extract, vanilla syrup, and butter together.
+- In a separate bowl or large measuring cup, whisk eggs, vanilla extract, vanilla syrup, and butter together.